MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 For in depth information on Windows container images see, [Managing Container Images](../management/manage_images.md).

+> Please read the Windows Containers OS Image EULA which can be found here – [EULA](../Images_EULA.md).

 ## 4. Deploy Your First Container

 For this simple example a ‘Hello World’ container image will be created and deployed.
 For the best experience run these commands in an elevated Windows CMD shell.